Yankees pit Tanaka vs. Astros' Keuchel in G1

 Masahiro Tanaka will take the mound Friday night when the New York Yankees open their American League Championship Series against the Astros in Houston.

 Luis Severino will start Game 2 on Saturday in Houston.
 CC Sabathia will start Game 3 on Monday in New York.
+Sonny Gray will take the mound for Game 4.

+Gray has only thrown 3 1/3 innings since Sept.
+28, so he's scheduled to throw a simulated game Thursday at Minute Maid Park.

 The Yankees made the announcements Thursday afternoon, less than 24 hours after they knocked off the Cleveland Indians in the decisive Game 5 of the AL Division Series.